sunnypawat/network-II-slicing-security/README.md

 ```sh
 $ ryu-manager ryu_slice.py --observe-links
 ```

-Option 2: Enable ryu controller to isolate the network topology into slices with .conf file:
+  Option 2: Enable ryu controller to isolate the network topology into slices with .conf file (You must configure the scenario in the slice.conf file):
 ```sh
 $ ryu-manager ryu_slice.py --config-file slice.conf
 ```
-You must configure the scenario in the slice.conf file

 2. Network creation in Mininet (in a new terminal):
 ```sh
 $ sudo python3 topology.py